VictorNorman/PythonProblems/_sources/strings.rst

               remaining = beans % 16
               print(beans, 'beans is', piles, 'piles with', remaining, 'remaining')

-.. question:: expr7_q
+.. question:: str7_q

-    .. tabbed:: expr7_tabs
+    .. tabbed:: str7_tabs

         .. tab:: Question

-            .. activecode:: expr7
+            .. activecode:: str7

-               The *discriminant* of the quadratic formula is the expression:
+               The *discriminant* of the quadratic formula is the stression:
                ``b^2 - 4ac``

                Write a program to ask the user for a value for ``a``, a value for ``b``,